COMING AUGUST 30TH, 2022

 Two more weeks.

 Hell, he’d been on worse assignments for longer than two weeks.
 According to his orders, all he had to do was provide protection detail for K. M. O’Connor.
 How hard could that be?
 Lackey job.
-As long as Wyatt didn’t have to clean O’Connor’s toilet with his toothbrush, he could handle a simple babysitting job.
+As long as Wyatt didn’t have to clean O’Connor’s toilet with his toothbrush, he could handle a simple bodyguard position.

 He locked his car, making his way to the elevator.
 A woman approached wearing a feminine yellow and white striped dress that ended mid-thigh, and damn she had a set of sexy legs.
-Her rhinestone-decorated jean jacket sparkled under florescent lights.
+Her rhinestone-decorated jean jacket sparkled under the fluorescent lights.
 She also wore bright-yellow fingerless gloves.
 In May?
 Sunglasses hid her eyes.
 Inside a parking garage?
 Wyatt rolled his eyes.
-She blew a large bubble-gum bubble and sucked it in before it got too big.
+She blew a large, pink gum bubble and sucked it in before it got too big.
 He pressed the elevator’s Close Door button.
 No way in hell was he riding in a confined space with someone who blew bubbles.
 He hated that popping, smacking sound.
-From the size of the wad she chewed, it had to be at least five pieces of gum.
+The wad she chewed had to be at least five pieces of gum.
 No matter how gorgeous she was, that kind of woman never turned him on.

-He pulled the door open and stepped to the receptionist desk.
+He pulled the door open and stepped to the receptionist’s desk.